dnzckn/TalkingTrees/visualization/README.md

 ## Integration

 ### With PyForest API
-1. Click "☁ API" button to save directly to backend
+1. Click "API" button to save directly to backend
 2. Or export JSON and POST to `/trees/` endpoint

 ### With External Systems